ryantd42/NY-Legislative-Git/2023/A8115B-2023/bill.md

  ing, labeling, or dispensing of drugs, in accordance with  this  article and  article one hundred thirty-seven of this title.
-For the purposes of this article, direct personal supervision means  supervision  of  proce- dures  based  on  instructions  given directly by a supervising licensed pharmacist who remains in the immediate area where  the  procedures  are being  performed, authorizes the procedures and evaluates the procedures
+For the purposes of this article, direct personal supervision means  supervision  of  proce-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02687-01-3
+  LBD02687-02-4
- A. 8115  2
+ A. 8115--A  2

- performed by the  registered  pharmacy  technicians  and  a  supervising licensed  pharmacist  shall approve all work performed by the registered pharmacy technician prior to the actual dispensing of any drug.
+ dures  based  on  instructions  given directly by a supervising licensed pharmacist who remains in the [immediate] area where the procedures  are being  performed, authorizes the procedures and evaluates the procedures performed  by  the  registered  pharmacy  technicians  and a supervising licensed pharmacist shall approve all work performed by  the  registered pharmacy technician prior to the actual dispensing of any drug.
   § 2.
 This act shall take effect immediately.